AzfarHanif/PASII/README.md

 # 1.1 UPDATE LOG

 - Set **Dark Mode** as the default theme
-  *You still able to change the theme to the light mode
+  *You still can change the theme to Light Mode*

+---

-- Fixed various **bug issues** for improved stability those bugs are:
+- Fixed various **bug issues** for improved stability
+  Those bugs include:
-  -fixed Button does not working on Intercontinental hotels section -fixed Offset title on article
+  - Fixed button not working in *Intercontinental Hotels* section
+  - Fixed offset title on article
-  -fixed image does not match with the title
+  - Fixed image mismatch with the title

+---

-- Improved **padding and margin** for better layout consistency those are:
+- Improved **padding and margin** for better layout consistency
+  Changes made:
-  -text and image are divided by 4:2 respectively now -padding incresead up to 30px each side
+  - Text and image are now divided by a 4:2 ratio
+  - Padding increased to 30px on each side

 # Discover Singapore: A Digital Gateway to the Lion City 🦁🇸🇬